makspll/bevy_mod_scripting/readme.md

 }

 ```

-Currently we generate documentation at runtime due to the way `tealr` works but this might change in the future as ideally this would be done statically.

-It is probably a wise idea to set up a separate executable whose only purpose is to generate documentation, and run it every time before a release.
-But keeping this step in your main app will make sure your script environment is always set up correctly.

 #### Lua

-Lua documentation is provided by `tealr`, a wrapper around the `mlua` lua API which decorates their standard types.
-On top of providing documentation generation, it's also capable of generating `d.tl` files which can be used to introduce static typing to lua via the `teal` project (you do not need to use teal to generate documentation).
+`tealr`, a wrapper around the `mlua` crate, provides mechanisms for Lua documentation generation.
+It can generate `d.tl` files for static typing in Lua via the `teal` project, but using `teal` isn't necessary for documentation generation.

-This can all be seen at work in [this example](bevy_mod_scripting/examples/lua/documentation_gen.rs).
+See [this example](bevy_mod_scripting/examples/lua/documentation_gen.rs) for a demonstration.

-The docs for the bevy API provided in this crate are generated automatically each release onto this repo [here](https://github.com/makspll/bevy_mod_scripting_lua) and deployed [here](https://makspll.github.io/bevy_mod_scripting_lua/v0.3.0/).
-You might need to set the `page_root` to the path to something like: `assets/doc/YourAPI` in the automatically generated config file over at: `assets/doc/tealr_doc_gen_config.json`
+The Bevy API documentation for this crate is auto-generated with each release and can be found [here](https://github.com/makspll/bevy_mod_scripting_lua) and [here](https://makspll.github.io/bevy_mod_scripting_lua/v0.3.0/).
+You may need to adjust the `page_root` in the auto-generated `assets/doc/tealr_doc_gen_config.json` file to a path like `assets/doc/YourAPI`.

 ##### Teal - Lua static typing